CollapseLauncher/documentation/home/feature/database.md

 title: Data Sync | Collapse Launcher
 ---
 # User Data Synchronization
 You can set-up completely private data synchronization that only you have access to.
-Currently only implemented for playtime data but more coming soon(tm).
+Currently only implemented for playtime data but more coming soon<sup>tm</sup>.

 ## Creating Database